 - What information influences customers along their path to purchase the most?

-- Does the packaging provide a better on-shelf experience, as well as “opening experience”?
+- Does the packaging provide a superior on-shelf experience, as well as a delightful “opening experience”?

-- Is the personality and voice of the brand consistent and enchanting?
+- Is the personality and voice of the brand consistent and captivating?

 - Does the brand personality consistently show at every touchpoint?